aws/aws-encryption-sdk-python/test/integration/README.rst

 aws-encryption-sdk Integration Tests
 ************************************

-In order to run these integration tests successfully, these things which must be configured.
+In order to run these integration tests successfully, these things must be configured.

 #.
 Ensure that AWS credentials are available in one of the `automatically discoverable credential locations`_.
 #.
 Set environment variable ``AWS_ENCRYPTION_SDK_PYTHON_INTEGRATION_TEST_AWS_KMS_KEY_ID`` to valid